-- Two or more clustered Data ONTAP nodes, with each node connected to fibre channel tape.
+- Two or more ONTAP cluster nodes, with each node connected to fibre channel tape.

 - NDMP is running in SVM-scope mode.